 Clubs/Teams: Squash Club Santiago, Paderborn, Ornano, Oxford Esporta, Ornano

-In August he battled through to the final of the Colombian Open in Bogota where, after stretching top seed David Palmer to a tie-break fifth game decider, he suffered a career-threatening knee injury which took him out of the game for nine months.
+But it was also in 2009 that the Santiago de Compostela star suffered a career-threatening injury in the Colombian Open in Bogota - where, after stretching top seed David Palmer to a tie-break fifth game decider, he suffered a knee injury which took him out of the game for nine months.

-But Golan has been making an impressive comeback since his injury layoff.
+But Golan has made an impressive comeback since his enforced layoff.
 From an eight-year-low 103 ranking in May 2010, the determined Spaniard was back in the top 30 within nine months - with title wins at the La Ciotat International Open and Toulouse Open in France and the Houston Open in the USA.

-Golan continues to prove that he can mix it with players at the very top of the game: In the 2012 British Open at the O2 Arena in London, he faced Egyptian ace Ramy Ashour in the second round - and stunned the capacity crowd by taking the first two games against the No4 seed.
+He showed that he can mix it with players at the very top of the game at the 2012 British Open at the O2 Arena in London, where he faced Egyptian ace Ramy Ashour in the second round - and stunned the capacity crowd by taking the first two games against the No4 seed.

 Ashour had to dig deep to claw back the advantage before finally winning 7-11, 3-11, 11-9, 11-1, 11-6 after 49 minutes - but Golan had already made it quite clear that he was back to his very best.

-Now firmly established in the world top 20, Golan added: "I love this game - but travelling is not my favourite hobby!!"
+Now firmly established in the world top 10, Golan said: "I love this game - but travelling is not my favourite hobby!!"